From 8th March 2021

-Following a long period away from school we recognise that our community will need time to settle back into a new normal.
-To support this process we have carefully planned a curriculum which will focus on identifying any gaps in knowledge and supporting our pupils to make rapid progress at whatever level they are working at.
+Following a long period away from school we recognised that our community needed time to settle back into a new normal.
+To support this process, we carefully planned a curriculum which focused on identifying any gaps in knowledge and supporting our pupils to make rapid progress at whatever level they are working at.

-Key drivers have been chosen for each core subject area:
+Key drivers were chosen for each core subject area: